nsubordin81/educational-python-variants/General_Research.md

   |
 Semantic Analysis (go from an abstract syntax tree down to either an intermediate representation in the case of python/java, or to a non-optimized form of assembly for compiled language
   |
+But, for thouroughness, if you were using a strictly compiled language, there would be two more phases after semantic analysis:

+  |
+Code Optimization (take the Intermediate Code Tree and optimize it for the target machine's hardware)
+  |
+Code Generation (generate the actual machine code (binary) necessary to run the code on the target machine

 ## Why Are There Interesting Python Alternatives?